 As to the relative merits of the two: the Shira is seldom used these days as it’s largely a 4WD track used by emergency vehicles.
 (There is one major company that still advertises and this route, though they diverge significantly from the standard Shira trail.)
 The other main disadvantage with Shira is that it starts at the Morum Barrier which is above the forest on the western slopes.
 As this is the best forest on the mountain in our opinion, we think this is unforgivable!

 As for Lemosho, it’s our favourite of the official routes on the mountain – only the Alternative Lemosho Route is better in our opinion.
+(Though we do love Umbwe too – but recognise that the steepness of this trail will put some off.)
 Please contact us if you would like more details about this route and who can arrange a trek on this trail.

 Shira or Lemosho: which route I am on?